West Lakes, South Australia: WEST

 In 2015, property developer Commercial & General commenced work on a masterplanned, mixed-use subdivision on the former Football Park precinct named "WEST".

-The area bounded by Frederick Road, West Lakes Boulevard, Brebner Drive and Football Park/AAMI Stadium — formerly home to the Crows Shed, a large grass oval, and a grandstand — forms the development site.
+The area bounded by Frederick Road, West Lakes Boulevard, Brebner Drive and Football Park — formerly home to the Crows Shed, a large grass oval, and a grandstand — forms the development site.

 Housing typology largely consists of townhouses and apartments, deviating from the detached, single-family character of the original West Lakes development.
 In contrast, it is a much denser urban environment that reflects contemporary urban planning practices — namely, smaller block sizes, functional public reserves, and a dominant presence of attached housing.

-The subdivision also features a City of Charles Sturt library, retail and hospitality precinct, a childcare centre, and an aged care facility.
+The subdivision also features a public library, retail and hospitality precinct, a childcare centre, and an aged care facility.

 A small ornamental lake was also constructed as part of the subdivision.
 Not connected to the aforementioned tidal lake, it relies on mechanical surface aerators for water flow and oxygenation.

 To make way for a linear walking trail parallel to the Grange Golf Club, Brebner Drive was rerouted through the subdivision via the newly-formed Troubridge Drive.
 Doing so retained a largely direct link between Frederick Road and Westfield West Lakes.

 Novo West Lakes

-In March 2024, property developer Potentia announced a new housing development on the 17-hectare former Port Adelaide Wastewater Treatment Plant, adjacent Frederick Road.
+In March 2024, property developer Potentia announced a new housing development on the 17-hectare former Port Adelaide Wastewater Treatment Plant, adjacent to Frederick Road.
 The area bounded by Frederick Road, the northern boundary of Lochside Drive, the tidal lake, and existing homes on Mariners Crescent, forms the development site.

 Almost 500 new homes, in the form of townhouses and apartments, will form the development.
 One of the two heritage buildings on the site will be converted into a pub, forming part of a broader retail and hospitality "high street" within the development.

 The development came about as the result of a major metropolitan land release and rezoning announcement by the state government in January 2024.
-The former wastewater treatment site was of particular interest for housing due to its relative proximity to the Osborne Naval Shipyard, where submarines for the AUKUS are slated to be built for the Royal Australian Navy.
+The former wastewater treatment site was of particular interest for housing due to its relative proximity to the Osborne Naval Shipyard, where submarines for the AUKUS project are slated to be built for the Royal Australian Navy.
 Delivery of the first submarine is expected in the early 2040s.